Make a Difference at Project Self-Sufficiency

 -

-Masters in social work or licensed clinical social worker preferred
+Masters in social work or licensed clinical social worker a plus

 -